mdclegacyI0/module-three-study-guide/04-react-state.md

 ## Shallow Copies

-- What happens to nested values in a shallow copy?
+- What happens to nested values in a shallow copy? it shares a memory space with the original
-- What is this line `const newFido = { ...dog, name: "Fido Jr." };` doing?
+- What is this line `const newFido = { ...dog, name: "Fido Jr." };` doing? adding name: "Fido Jr." to a spread array
 - What about this one `newFido.toys[0].name = "Super-sized bone";`?
-- What will the logs of `dog` and `newFido` show?
+- What will the logs of `dog` and `newFido` show? they both changed

 ```jsx
 const dog = {